 Articles

 Does Ireland need a Kidney replacement?
-Posted about 12 years ago
+Posted over 12 years ago

 There are some similarities between Graham Henry, Jake White and Declan Kidney.
 All qualified as teachers, had modest playing careers, coached successfully at school level initially before moving up through the ranks to positions of Head Coach of their respective national teams.
 With World Cup victories and test win ratios of 85% and 67% respectively Henry & White can rightly claim to be amongst the very best coaches of their generation.
 Kidney has not yet earned membership of this elite group.